ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/writing-tests.md

 ```

-## Test Source Files

-Unit tests bound to a module need to be placed in a sub folder called `tests/` within the module.
-In a standard
- Ballerina package, a module is mapped to a test suite.
-All tests within a module’s `tests/` subfolder are considered to be part of the same test suite.

-The test source files could have any name.
-The test functions are just Ballerina functions, which use a special annotation to mark the function as a test.
-Test functions must be specified with the `@test:Config {}` annotation and there is no restriction on the test function name.

-## Test Resources

-The resources sub directory found within the *tests/* directory is meant to contain any files or resources that are exclusively required for testing.
-You can access the resource files either using the absolute path or using the path relative to the package root.

 ## Defining a Test

 The test module provides the necessary annotations to construct a test suite.
 Therefore, importing the test module is essential in order to write Ballerina tests.